VNC Server and VNC Viewer are available as separate MSIs, in both 32-bit and 64-bit versions.

 Create a transform for VNC Server if you want to:

 - License VNC Server as part of the installation process.
-You can only do this if you have an Enterprise subscription.
-VNC Server can be licensed post-installation, but user interaction and elevated privileges are required.
+You can only do this if you have a subscription that includes offline licensing.

 - Omit one or both of the VNC Mirror Driver or VNC Printer Driver components.

 - Disable or enable automatic update checks.
-By default, the VNC Server user is prompted to decide when the user interface first starts.
+By default, VNC Server prompts the user to decide when the user interface first starts.

 - Disable or enable sending anonymous analytics to RealVNC.
-By default, the VNC Server user is prompted to decide when the user interface first starts.
+By default, VNC Server prompts the user to decide when the user interface first starts.

 To create a transform: